DEDICATED IN MEMORY OF

 More importantly, the WZC influences certain aspects of Israeli government policy.
 This includes policies affecting the observance of Shabbos and kashrus, standards of geirus, and the sanctity of Eretz Yisroel’s holiest sites.
 It also includes policies that affect Jewish education in Eretz Yisroel and across the world.

-The next WZC will occur in October 2020, and for the next two weeks, American Jews can vote for the platform they wish to see representing them.
+The next WZC will occur in October 2025, and for the next seven weeks, American Jews can vote for the platform they wish to see representing them.
 Many are wondering what this means for Yidden and Yiddishkeit, and whether Lubavitcher chassidim should participate in the election.

 The Rebbe’s policy was always not to take a public stance on Israeli elections and politics.
 This was not simply to remain apolitical; many of the Zionist ideals run contrary to Torah values.
 Chabad has similarly refrained from engaging in the WZC in an official capacity.
 Even voting as an individual can be seen as problematic, as it requires one to sign a platform paying lip service to these Zionist ideals.